Camp Atterbury hosted memorialization ceremony for five killed overseas

-Lt.
-Gen. Gary Brito, Army Deputy Chief of Staff, socializes following the memorialization ceremony for five killed overseas on Jun.
+Brig.
+Gen. Dale Lyles, Indiana Adjutant General, after the memorialization ceremony for five killed overseas on Jun.
 3, 2021 at Camp Atterbury.
 Personnel with the U.S. Army Expeditionary Civilian Workforce honored four of their own who were killed by hostile fire in Iraq and Afghanistan during ceremonies at the Indiana National Guard's Camp Atterbury Wednesday, June 3 at 10 a.m.

 |Date Taken: